jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 Some key bits:
 - See [ObsidianCapabilityOptions](https://jesse-r-s-hines.github.io/wdio-obsidian-service/wdio-obsidian-service/ObsidianCapabilityOptions.html) for all the options you can pass to `wdio:obsidianOptions` in your wdio.conf.mts
 - See [ObsidianBrowserCommands](https://jesse-r-s-hines.github.io/wdio-obsidian-service/wdio-obsidian-service/ObsidianBrowserCommands.html) and [ObsidianPage](https://jesse-r-s-hines.github.io/wdio-obsidian-service/wdio-obsidian-service/ObsidianPage.html) for various useful helper functions
+- See [startWdioSession](https://jesse-r-s-hines.github.io/wdio-obsidian-service/wdio-obsidian-service/startWdioSession.html) if you aren't making e2e tests but want to use WDIO for scripts that interact with Obsidian

 And of course, see also [WDIO's documentation](https://webdriver.io/docs/gettingstarted) and the [many browser commands it provides](https://webdriver.io/docs/api/browser).